Access Control (Authorization)

 → Installation and requirements

-injection.
-In presenters simply call $user = $this->getUser()
+$user = $this->getUser()

 .

-all actions and vice versa.
+all permissions, and vice versa.

-if ($user->isLoggedIn()) { // is user logged in?
+if ($user->isLoggedIn()) { // is the user logged in?

 }